MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 ## Use an Intelligent Speaker in Teams Rooms

 Intelligent Speakers are intelligent peripherals for Microsoft Teams Rooms.
 They'll bring speaker attributed transcription for participants in the meeting room.
 Intelligent Speakers include a special seven-microphone array and Microsoft Office graph.
-The speakers use biometric information to identify voices of up to 10 people in meeting rooms.
+The speakers use voice profile information to identify voices of up to 10 people in meeting rooms.
 The speakers help you see who said what during and after the meeting.

 ### Review Intelligent Speaker requirements